 “Sexual Misconduct is a broad term encompassing any unwelcome behavior of a sexual nature that is committed without Consent (as PLU defines it in this policy) and/or by force, intimidation, coercion or manipulation.
 As defined by PLU, the term Sexual Misconduct includes Non-Consensual Sexual Intercourse, Non-Consensual Sexual Contact, Sexual Harassment, Sexual Exploitation, and Sexual Intimidation.
 Sexual Misconduct can be committed by a person upon another regardless of gender, and it can occur between people of the same or different sex.
 It can occur between strangers or acquaintances, including people involved in a current or previous intimate or sexual relationship.
 Sexual Misconduct may vary in its severity and consists of a range of behavior.”

 For more information, you can read the PLU Sexual Misconduct Policy.

 Sexual Assault is not acceptable and there are services available both on and off campus.
-The PLU’s Advocacy Services provides resources for victims of sexual assault, including obtaining a Protection Order, learning how to increase their safety, and connecting with additional forms of support.
+The CGE’s Advocacy Services provides resources for victims of sexual assault, including obtaining a Protection Order, learning how to increase their safety, and connecting with additional forms of support.
 Victims can also contact Campus Safety and Student Rights and Responsibilities.

 Northwest Network – The NW Network is an organization that works to end violence and abuse in lesbian, bisexual, gay, and transgender communities.

 Sexual Assault Center of Pierce County – The Sexual Assault Center of Pierce County is a local organization that offers support and resources for those affected by sexual assault and abuse.

-Sexual Assault Myths & Facts – The Sexual Violence Myths & Facts sheet debunks thirteen common myths about sexual assault.RAINN – The Rape, Abuse and Incest National Network is the nation’s largest anti-sexual violence organization.
+Sexual Assault Myths & Facts – The Sexual Assault Myths & Facts sheet debunks fifteen common myths about sexual assault.RAINN – The Rape, Abuse and Incest National Network is the nation’s largest anti-sexual violence organization.

 Victim's Advocate at PLU